miguelsndc/vault/Zettelkasten/Hands-on ML Ch.1 Rough notes.md

 Visualization algorithms are fed a lot of complex, unlabeled and high-dimensional data and output a 2D or 3D representation of the data that can be easily plotted.

+Dimensionality reduction takes high-dimensional data and tries to simplify the data as much as possible without losing too much information.
+One example is to merge correlated features, $e.g$, a car's mileage may be very well correlated with it's age, a dimensionality reduction algorithm will merge these features into one that represents the whole thing.

+Anomaly detection, as said, detects anomalies/outliers in data, for example, to prevent frauds or automatically remove outliers from data.
+The system's trained with normal instances and when it sees a new instance it can tell whether it **looks like a normal one** or is an anomaly.

+Association rule learning digs into large amounts of data and detects relations between attributes.

+**Semisupervised learning**: Some algorithms can deal with partially labeled training data,